 As specialists in Asbestos surveys, testing and removal, Asbestos Limited, based in Kent, are always interested to follow new and sustainable means to manage the disposal of Asbestos.

-Thermal Recycling, based in Wolverhampton, United Kingdom, has opened a new demonstration plant last month to provide what it claims is the world’s first socially and environmentally responsible alternative to asbestos disposal.
+Thermal Recycling, based in Wolverhampton, United Kingdom, opened a new demonstration plant in November 2020 to provide what it claims is the world’s first socially and environmentally responsible alternative to asbestos disposal.

 This demonstration plant converts asbestos into asbestos-free material to produce sustainable aggregates.

 Asbestos is diverted away from landfill, converted into a new material that does not contain asbestos with the end result being a sustainable aggregate.

 “We are delighted to announce the opening of our demonstration plant,” said chairman Graham Gould.
 “We can convert asbestos into asbestos-free material on an industrial scale, in a commercially viable and environmentally safe way.
 We can’t continue putting asbestos in landfill sites for future generations to deal with”.

 Thermal Recycling has an Environment Agency permit to treat 29,500 tonnes a year of cement bonded asbestos containing chrysotile.